DemeulemeesterT/Relaxations-Core-Stability-Alpha-Hedonic-Games/README.md

 You can either use the function `alpha_hedonic_game()` and specify the $\alpha$-vector,or use the already existing functions for symmetric fraction hedonic games, symmetric modified fractional hedonic games, and symmetric additively separable hedonic games already exists.

-In the code, the default setting is that $u_i(\mathcal{C}) = 1$ for all agents $i$, and that the utilities of the agents, which are denoted by the `X`-variables in the code, are real numbers greater than zero.
+In the code, the default setting is that $u_i(\mathcal{C}) = 1$ for all agents $i$ in the blocking coalition, and that the utilities of the agents, which are denoted by the `X`-variables in the code, are real numbers greater than zero.
 However, both assumptions can be changed in the `alpha_hedonic_game.cpp` file (or the correct file for alternative subclasses of symmetric hedonic games).

 * To change $u_i(\mathcal{C})$, comment out the `model.addConstr(V[i] == 1);` line.
 To restrict the solution space, we recommend fixing `V[i]`, which represents $u_i(\mathcal{C})$, for at least one of the agents.
 * To restrict the utilities to be binary, for example, replace the line `X[i][j] = model.addVar(0.0, GRB_INFINITY, 0.0, GRB_CONTINUOUS, name_x);` by `X[i][j] = model.addVar(0.0, GRB_INFINITY, 0.0, GRB_BINARY, name_x);`.
 One could also impose alternative lower or upper bounds on the allowed utilities by modifying the first two values in the declaration of the `X`-variables.